awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

    1. Under **Type**, choose **System defined** or **User defined**\.

       For system\-defined metadata, you can select common HTTP headers, such as **Content\-Type** and **Content\-Disposition**\.
 For a list of system\-defined metadata and information about whether you can add the value, see [System\-defined object metadata](UsingMetadata.md#SysMetadata)\.
 Any metadata starting with prefix `x-amz-meta-` is treated as user\-defined metadata\.
 User\-defined metadata is stored with the object and is returned when you download the object\.
 Both the keys and their values must conform to US\-ASCII standards\.
 User\-defined metadata can be as large as 2 KB\.
-For more information about system defined and user defined metadata, see [Working with object metadata](UsingMetadata.md)\.
+For more information about system\-defined and user\-defined metadata, see [Working with object metadata](UsingMetadata.md)\.

    1. For **Key**, choose a key\.